cortex-js/compute-engine/src/docs/reference-collections.md

 layout: single
 date: Last Modified
 sidebar:
-  - nav: 'universal'
+  - nav: "universal"
 toc: true
 render_math_in_document: true
 ---

 ## Introduction

 In the Compute Engine, **collections** are used to represent data structures.
 They group together multiple elements into one unit.
 Each element in a